 - Constituent phases with similar or the same crystallography can be easily distinguished chemically using the EDS data that was simultaneously collected (Figure 1).

 - Diffraction line bandwidth detection and high-resolution EBSD patterns are not needed for structural discrimination.
 Data collection using rapid lower resolution EBSD patterns help to obtain high-quality results within a short time span and the differentiation is not as sensitive to preparation quality or sample deformation.

 - Reduction in the overall data collection time occurs as the number of structures to be examined at each point is reduced by the chemical filtering.
 This becomes extremely significant as the number of structures present increases.
 Microstructures containing as many as 12 phases have been examined.

 - Automatic determination of compositional phases is made possible by the investigation of the full chemical spectrum of EDS data.
 It is possible to rebuild specific EDS elemental maps at any time because the complete EDS spectrum is saved at each analysis point.
 Prior knowledge is also not necessary for precise analysis.

-Figure 2 depicts EDS elemental maps of iron and copper as well as a ChI-Scan ™ generated phase map with a iron-nickel phase and a copper phase and from a polished printed circuit board.
-In this sample, electrochemical deposition was used to deposit metallic interconnects.
+Figure 2 depicts EDS elemental maps of iron and copper as well as a ChI-Scan ™ generated phase map with an iron-nickel phase and a copper phase and from a polished printed circuit board.
+In this sample, the electrochemical deposition was used to deposit metallic interconnects.